 With restaurants, specialty stores and attractions like WonderWorks, Ripley's Aquarium Palace Theatre and Hollywood Wax Museum, it's easy to make a day of it.
 To find out more about Broadway by the Beach's offerings, click here.

-3. Fort Jackson in Columbia
+3. July Fourth Celebration at Fort Jackson in Columbia

 This red, white and blue fireworks extravaganza returns to the Columbia army base after a five-year hiatus.
 Free and open to the public, the event is scheduled for Saturday, July 2, at Hilton Field and will include an evening of concerts.
 Festivities begin at 6 p.m. with a performance by Navy veteran and singer/songwriter Brooks Herring, followed by headliner, country hip-hop artist Breland.
 In addition, there will be food trucks and vendors and a kid zone with amusement rides.